Why Is Important To Work With A Qualified & Professionally Regulated Behaviourist Or Trainer?

 One-to-one sessions

 At your first ~2.5-hour appointment, we will consult first, before working with your pet.
-You may want to write down anything you’d like to discuss (it's easy to forget what you wanted to say!), collate any video, etc. & browse through check the list below to ensure you have everything you need for training before I arrive.
+Please have a pen & paper to hand.
+Also, in advance, you may want to write down anything you’d like to discuss (it's easy to forget what you wanted to say!), collate any video, etc. & browse through check the list below to ensure you have everything you need for training before I arrive.
 You may like to take notes as we talk too.

-Should we be meeting elsewhere, e.g. on a walk, at a hired venue, at the veterinary clinic, please bring everything you will be likely to need.
+Should we be meeting in person, away from your home, e.g. on a walk, at a hired venue, at the veterinary clinic, please bring everything you will be likely to need.
 If your pet is a dog, please keep your dog in the car (& stay with her/him), until we have spoken to make a plan.
-Linda will send you further, specific information by email - please read this carefully to help you prepare.
+I will send you further, specific information by email - please read this carefully to help you prepare.
 Please also refer to the list below:

 What do I need for lessons?